 A favorite quote, “Culture eats strategy for breakfast.”

-Bryan was originally trained as an anthropologist.
+Sage was originally trained as an anthropologist.
 He is a Fulbright-Hayes scholar with a doctoral degree from Florida State University.
 Emphasizing the importance of culture to design, he moved on to teach design psychology at The Hong Kong Polytechnic University, the top design school in Asia.
-He founded and directs the Co-Creation Initiative, a community of practice that designs co-creative processes to transform education and organizational culture (www.cocreation.world).
+There he founded and directed the Co-Creation Initiative, a community of practice that designed co-creative processes to transform education and organizational culture.

-Bryan’s work stems from over two decades of inquiry into human consciousness, a journey that has taken him from exploring transformative media environments to training with monks in the mountains of Japan.
-As President of the Society for the Anthropology of Consciousness, Bryan is constantly exploring new ways of knowing and being.
-He is author of a book on self-mastery and empowerment in Japan (in press), and is currently writing a practitioner’s handbook titled “The Art of Co-Creation.”
+Sage’s work stems from over two decades of inquiry into human cultures, consciousness, and creative processes – a journey that has taken him from exploring transformative media environments to training with monks in the mountains of Japan.
+He is constantly exploring new ways of knowing and being.
+He is author of “The Art of Co-Creation: A Guidebook for Practitioners,” available from Palgrave MacMillan HERE.
 His scholarship and firsthand experiences serve as a foundation for the design of transformative leadership and creative programs.